ameyakarkal/dp-203/docs/processing/databricks.md

     - node types (not given)
         - on demand
         - spot (node is terminated as soon as the task is complete, disk attached to the node are released as well)
+    - libraries : import libraries allows to import existing libraries and make them available on each node
 - notebooks
     - mutliple code cells
     - unlimited code cells